You Are Here:

 - Norwegian Social Research, Oslo

-Key words: Electronic Kiosks; Legislative approaches; Examples of legislation
+Keywords: Electronic Kiosks; Legislative approaches; Examples of legislation

 Target audiences: Policy makers; Advocacy organisations